plgd-dev/doc/content/en/tutorials/ocf-conformance-testing.md

     6: device ID
     ```

     Choose whatever device name you want.
-The authorization code must be the code received in the previous step and can be used only once to register.
-If you want to run several devices, you must get a unique authorization code for each.
-For a device to work with the OCF Cloud Bundle, the `cis`, `sid` and `apn` must have specific value.
+The authorization code is not verified by the mock OAuth2.0 server, but it must be non-empty.
+For a device to work with the plgd hub #bundle, the `cis`, `sid` and `apn` arguments must have specific values.

     ```shell
-    ./cloud_tests "ctt-1" "62InBe9UE_P97kul" "coap+tcp://127.0.0.1:5683" "00000000-0000-0000-0000-000000000001" "plgd"
+    ./cloud_tests "ctt-1" "test" "coap+tcp://127.0.0.1:5683" "00000000-0000-0000-0000-000000000001" "plgd"
     ```

     If everything is in order, then the `cloud_tests` binary should print output similar to the following:

     ```shell
     device_name: ctt-1
-    auth_code: 62InBe9UE_P97kul
+    auth_code: test
     cis : coap+tcp://127.0.0.1:5683
     sid: 00000000-0000-0000-0000-000000000001
     apn: plgd